meyer-lab/FcgR-binding/Manuscript/Text/04_Methods.md

 ### Base model

 The equilibrium binding of TNP-X-BSA to FcγRs was modeled using a two-parameter equilibrium model of multivalent ligand binding to monovalent receptors expressed uniformly on a cell surface [@Stone:2001fm; @Perelson:1980fs].
-Within the model, binding is assumed to occur first according to a monovalent binding interaction governed by the individual binding site affinity $K_A$, and then through subsequent cross-linking events with equilibrium partitioning $K_X$.
+Within the model, binding is assumed to occur first according to a monovalent binding interaction governed by the individual binding site affinity $K_a$, and then through subsequent cross-linking events with equilibrium partitioning $K_x$.

 Therefore, according to the model, the number of ligand bound $i$-valently to the cell at equilibrium, $v_{i,eq}$, can be found using the relation:

 $$ v_{i,eq} = {v\choose i} (K_x)^{i-1} {L_0}{K_a} \left(R_{eq}\right)^i $$ {#eq:vieq}

-Here, $K_X$ is a cross-linking constant with units of # per cell, $L_0$ is the concentration of ligand, and $R_{eq}$ is the number of unbound receptors at equilibrium.
+Here, $K_x$ is a cross-linking constant with units of # per cell, $L_0$ is the concentration of ligand, and $R_{eq}$ is the number of unbound receptors at equilibrium.
 Consequently, the total number of ligand complexes bound at equilibrium is:

 $$ L_{bound} = \sum_{i=1}^{v} v_{i,eq} = \sum_{i=1}^{v} { v\choose i } (K_x)^{i-1} {L_0}{K_a} (R_{eq})^i $$ {#eq:lbound}

-where $v$ is the effective avidity of the ligand. $R_{eq}$ represents the quantity of unbound receptors, and is a function of $v$, $L_0$, $K_A$, $K_X$, and $R_{tot}$, the total number of receptors expressed on the cell surface. $R_{eq}$ can be approximated numerically using the following relationship when these parameters are known:
+where $v$ is the effective avidity of the ligand. $R_{eq}$ represents the quantity of unbound receptors, and is a function of $v$, $L_0$, $K_a$, $K_x$, and $R_{tot}$, the total number of receptors expressed on the cell surface. $R_{eq}$ can be approximated numerically using the following relationship when these parameters are known:

 $$ R_{tot} = R_{eq} \left(1+v {L_0}{K_D} (1+K_x R_{eq})^{v-1}\right) $$ {#eq:rtot}